Natureal/Paper_Reading/README.md

     - **inspiring points**:
          - (1) Based on Lyapunov optimization, **priori knowledge on mobility** is not necessary to know.
          - (2) By introducing SAC, a high-dimensional non-differentiable problem is reduced to **a binary classification problem**.
+         - (3) H. Zhao gave a good introduction of Lyapunov optimization in Chinese which helps me a lot in understanding it.
+[Lyapunov Optimization Introduction](http://hliangzhao.me/math/Lyapunov_optimization.pdf)

 ### 2. IEEE Access '18 [Composition-Driven IoT Service Provisioning in Distributed Edges](https://www.researchgate.net/publication/327787725_Composition-Driven_IoT_Service_Provisioning_in_Distributed_Edges)
   - **What** is the problem?